healthysustainablecities/healthysustainablecities.github.io/source/_posts/software.md

   - Policy and spatial indicator report, optionally in multiple languages (.pdf)
   - Figures and maps, optionally in multiple languages (.jpg)

-It is designed to be used by local experts as part of a multi-disciplinary team participating in the [1000 Cities Challenge](https://www.healthysustainablecities.org/1000cities); but anyone (e.g. students, enthusiasts) can use the open source software.
+The software is designed to be used by local experts as part of multi-disciplinary teams participating in the [1000 Cities Challenge](https://www.healthysustainablecities.org/1000cities); but anyone (e.g. students, enthusiasts) can use the open source software.

 # How to set up and get started
 ## Usage in brief

 The Global Healthy and Sustainable Cities Indicators (GHSCI) tool can be run in a web browser or as Python code (e.g. in Jupyter Lab).
-Once the software environment has been retrieved and running, analysis for a particular city proceeds in four steps:
+Once the software environment has been retrieved and is running, analysis for a particular city proceeds in four steps:

 1. [Configure](./#Configuration) study regions
 2. Perform region [analysis](./#Analysis)
 3. [Generate](./#Generate) resources
 4. [Compare](./#Compare) results (e.g. impact of hypothetical scenarios and sensitivity analyses, benchmarking between cities or regions of interest, monitoring change across time)

 A fully configured example study region is provided along with data for users to familiarise themselves with the workflow and the possibilities of the generated resources.
-The instructions below will describe how to perform this analysis, and how to access, run and modify the provided example Jupyter notebook to perform analyses for your own study regions.
+The instructions below will describe how to perform the analysis, and how to access, run and modify the provided example Jupyter notebook to perform analyses for your own study regions.

 ## Software set up